prabhasyadav/CASTbook/_sources/contents/toolbox/an_model/liedl2011.md

 ####  Liedl et al. (2011) model (a **<u>3D</u> Model**) ####

 This model, based on {ref}`Liedl et al. (2011)<refli2011>`, provides an estimate of a steady-state plume length ($L_{max}$ ) from a 3D model domain (see figure).
 This model extends the 2D model present in Liedl et al. (2005).
-As is in the 2D model, in this model too the vertical orientation refers to $z$-axis being aligned to the aquifer thickness.
+As is in the 2D model, in this model too, the vertical orientation refers to $z$-axis being aligned to the aquifer thickness.
 The domain width and length is infinite in this model.

 ```{figure} images/li2011/li2011_f1.png